Macbucheron1/Nixploit/README.md

     - [ ] GPU
 - [ ] Make it possible to update profile while container is running
 - [x] Generate ssh using ssh.go and copy it in the container.
 Be careful wheter the key already exist, still check if the key is in the container
-- [ ] Launch xpra through the wrapper
+- [x] Launch xpra through the wrapper
+- [ ] Make a connection test before XPRA for network troubleshooting
+- [ ] Add automatic firewall rules

 ### Image
 - [x] Add git
 ### Docs